bmoscon/cryptofeed/README.md

 * More ZMQ improvements/options

 ## Contributing
 Issues and PRs are welcomed.
-If you'd like to discuss ongoing development please join the [slack](https://join.slack.com/t/cryptofeed-dev/shared_invite/enQtNjY4ODIwODA1MzQ3LTIzMzY3Y2YxMGVhNmQ4YzFhYTc3ODU1MjQ5MDdmY2QyZjdhMGU5ZDFhZDlmMmYzOTUzOTdkYTZiOGUwNGIzYTk) or open a thread in the discussion section in GitHub.
+If you'd like to discuss ongoing development please join the [slack](https://join.slack.com/t/cryptofeed-dev/shared_invite/enQtNjY4ODIwODA1MzQ3LTIzMzY3Y2YxMGVhNmQ4YzFhYTc3ODU1MjQ5MDdmY2QyZjdhMGU5ZDFhZDlmMmYzOTUzOTdkYTZiOGUwNGIzYTk) or open a thread in the [discussions](https://github.com/bmoscon/cryptofeed/discussions) in GitHub.

 This wouldn't have been possible without the help of many [contributors](AUTHORS.md)!
 I owe them and all other contribtors my thanks!